 In conclusion, promising services and platforms are being developed that can aid the health practitioner in their care delivery.
-A lot of potential but for clinical relevance it often does need further validation.
+Many potentials but for clinical relevance, it often does need further validation.
 Though it is certainly an area to be looking out for.